core-wg/oscore/draft-ietf-core-object-security.md

 {: artwork-align="center"}

 A summary of how options are protected and processed is shown in {{protected-coap-options}}.
-The CoAP options are partitioned into two classes: E - which are encrypted and integrity protected, and A - which are only integrity protected.
-Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a '*' in {{protected-coap-options}}.
+The CoAP options are partitioned into two classes:

+* E - options which are encrypted and integrity protected, and
+* A - options which are only integrity protected.

+Options within each class are protected and processed in a similar way, but certain options which require special processing as described in the subsections and indicated by a \'*\' in {{protected-coap-options}}.

 Unless specified otherwise, CoAP options not listed in {{protected-coap-options}} SHALL be encrypted and integrity protected and processed as class E options.

 Specifications of new CoAP options SHOULD specify how they are processed with OSCOAP.
-New COAP options SHOULD be of class E and SHOULD NOT have outer options unless a forwarding proxy needs to read the option.
-If a certain option is both inner and outer option, the two values SHOULD NOT be the same, unless a proxy is required by specification to be able to read the end-to-end value.
+New COAP options SHOULD be of class E and SHOULD NOT have outer options unless a forwarding proxy needs to read an option value.
+If a certain option is both inner and outer, the two values SHOULD NOT be the same, unless a proxy is required by specification to be able to read the end-to-end value.

 ### Class E Options ### {#class-e}

-For options in class E (see {{protected-coap-options}}) the option value in the unprotected CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints and thus not visible to intermediary nodes.
-Hence the actions resulting from the use of such options is analogous to communicating directly with the endpoint.
+For options in class E (see {{protected-coap-options}}) the option value in the unprotected CoAP message, if present, SHALL be encrypted and integrity protected between the endpoints, and thus is not visible to or possible to change by intermediary nodes.
+Hence the actions resulting from the use of such options is analogous to communicating in a protected manner with the endpoint.
 For example, a client using an ETag option will not be served by a proxy.

 The sending endpoint SHALL write the class E option from the unprotected CoAP message into the plaintext of the COSE object (see {{protected-coap-formatting-req}} and {{protected-coap-formatting-resp}}).

-Except for the special options described in the subsections, the sending endpoint  SHALL not use the outer options of class E. However, note that an intermediary may change the value of an outer option.
+Except for the special options described in the subsections, the sending endpoint SHALL not use the outer options of class E. However, note that an intermediary may, legimitimately or not, add, change or remove the value of an outer option.

 Execept for the Block options {{block-options}}, the receiving endpoint SHALL discard any outer options of class E from the protected CoAP message and SHALL replace it with the value from the COSE object when present (see {{verif-coap-req}} and {{verif-coap-resp}}).